Atlanticity91/Py-Embedder/README.md

 # Py-Embedder
 ---
 Py-Embedder is a utility tool for generating C header for embedded files.
 Writed in python for simplicity and portability.
-The entire utility code can be found on the `py_embedder.py` file located at repository root.
+The entire utility code can be found in the `py_embedder.py` file located at repository root.

 # Cloning
 Using [git-cli](https://git-scm.com/) :